AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 In fact, the Flight format itself includes markers for things that haven't completed yet.
 Like Promises and lazy loading.

-For example, suppose I setup a server component to by async, and await a timer:
+For example, suppose I setup a server component to be async, and await a timer:

 ```js
 // components/Delayed.js